vahidmohsseni/vagrant-nfs-mpi/README.md

 The porocess of installation on your system (host) is simple.

 ### Install Vagrant
+After installation, remember that you can change the default path of Vagrant by setting `VAGRANT_HOME` to `/path/to/your/directory` in enviroment variables.
 #### Ubuntu-based OS
 ```shell
 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -